 Cambridge UCU has a team of experienced and trained personal caseworkers.
 These are volunteer members who provide support, advice and representation to individual members on employment related difficulties.

 If you have a problem at work which you would like to discuss or need representation*, in confidence, or if you need advice about employment law or University policy, please complete the online case form to enable a suitable caseworker to be chosen to address your case.
 Your completed form will be treated in strictest confidence by our Administrator, who will contact you to confirm receipt and discuss next steps.
-If you would prefer an email version (Word) of the form, please contact the Adminstrator who will send one out to you.
+If you would prefer an email version (Word) of the form, please contact the Administrator who will send one out to you.

 This illustrative flowchart shows approximately how cases received are treated.